 Game theory rings true in everything we do.
 We’re big on competition, strategy, and managing risk – just like great gamers are.
 Find out how we use our favorite games to hone our skills and apply them to complex financial markets.

 The game of poker is valuable in more ways than you may think.
 We use poker to teach new traders about decision making under uncertainty.
 Our traders go through similar thought processes while evaluating the expected value of a given trade and deciding how to price risk.

-ChessThe best strategy in chess does not necessarily depend on what has already happened in the game, but the past actions of your opponent can provide insight into their thought process.
-This “shadow of the past” may also be considered in trading, where understanding the actions of other market participants can improve a trader’s decision making process.
+We’ve found that the best strategy does not necessarily depend on what has already happened in the game, but how past actions of your opponents can provide insight into the way they think.

 We challenged Jennifer Shahade, Two-time American Women’s Chess Champion, to a simul chess game.
 See the match results

 Magic requires the same set of skills our traders use: decision making with imperfect information, observation of your opponents, and strategizing to maximize your potential to win.
 It’s kind of a big deal here, and so are some of our players.

 We like board games that require strategic thinking, pattern identification, and quick response time.
 We like the challenge of Backgammon, The Settlers of Catan, SET, Puerto Rico, San Juan, Power Grid, and Dominion – just to name a few.

 Strategy is a huge part of certain video games.
 We like action games that require reactions to small changes in a fast paced environment.

 There are many lessons that carry over from team sports to SIG.
 We work collaboratively, each playing his or her part in information gathering, assessing alternatives, execution, and risk management.

 See how we team up outside of work for our Under/Over 30 Soccer match